I am glad to see that you have included Washington College in your search!

 The College has taken advantage of its unique setting by tailoring many academic programs to utilize the abundant natural resources and history of the region.
 For example, the C.V.
 Starr Center explores the region and nation’s rich history in innovative ways and draws scholars and citizens, college students and national leaders to the town and colleges and is based in the town’s circa-1746 Custom House, a building that embodies the complexity of American history.

 Furthermore, the Center for Environment & Society has courses dedicated to exploring the Chester River and the Chesapeake Bay and learning about marine habitats and sustainability.

 With that, come on over to the Eastern Shore and explore everything Washington College and the town of Chestertown has to over.
 Feel free to contact me anytime with questions..

 Hope to see you soon!

-Sam works for the Office of Admissions, working with prospective students from Alabama, District of Columbia, Georgia, Kentucky, Louisiana, Maryland (Calvert, Charles, Prince George’s, and St. Mary’s counties) and Mississippi, North Carolina, South Carolina, and Virginia.
+Sam works for the Office of Admissions, working with prospective students from District of Columbia, Maryland (Calvert, Charles, Montgomery, Prince George’s, and St. Mary’s counties), and Northern Virginia.